 The project was selected to be eligible to receive funding assistance as part of Phase 2 of the Government of Ontario's Natural Gas Expansion Program (NGEP), which provides financial support to help utilities expand natural gas distribution into communities that are not currently connected to the natural gas system.
 Per NGEP requirements, this NGEP project requires OEB review and consideration through a Leave to Construct application process.
 This process is meant to ensure the review and consideration of relevant issues and consideration of current factual information rather than an automatic approval to proceed with such an expansion project based on the dated information placed in the NGEP grant applications.
-The NGEP grant application
+The NGEP grant application for the Project was filed in response to an OEB Staff request2.
+It is recommended that Enbridge included the NGEP application when it files its original evidence for an NGEP project.
+Given the essential link to that document for an NGEP project, it is

 1 As outlined during this proceeding, other recent expansion proceedings and also other OEB direction for issues of importance (e.g. Phase 2 of EB-2022-0200).
 The uncertainty and lack of evidence to support long term natural gas expansion projects was also highlighted recently when the Ministry introduced Bill 165.
-The Ministry indicated that Bill 165 is a stop-gap measure and that longer term OEB consideration of verified facts through an open OEB process should dictate the path forward.
+The Ministry indicated that Bill 165 is a stop-gap measure and that longer term OEB consideration of verified facts through an open OEB process should dictate the path forward for the longer term.